-We will derive an a posteriori verifiable condition \eqref{eq:pjotr} for quasi-optimality of the approximation $E_X^\delta u^\delta$ for $u$.
+As we have seen in Proposition~\ref{prop:9}, under the uniform inf-sup condition \eqref{eq:LBB}, $E_X^\delta u^\delta$ is, w.r.t.~the norm on $X$, a quasi-best approximation to $u$.

+Since $u$ may have singularities that are simultaneously localized in time and space, we would like to consider families of finite element partitions that contain partitions that are locally refined simultaneously in time and space.
+Such partitions, however, do not allow a subdivision into time-slabs.
+As will be shown in \cite[Appendix A]{75.293}, with such partitions \eqref{eq:LBB} \emph{cannot} be expected to be valid.
+For that reason in the current section we will investigate an approach that circumvents condition \eqref{eq:LBB}.
+We will derive an \emph{a posteriori} verifiable condition \eqref{eq:pjotr} for quasi-optimality.
 Whereas \eqref{eq:LBB} guarantees quasi-optimality \emph{uniformly in the data} $(\ell,u_0) \in Y' \times H$, \eqref{eq:pjotr} will only ensure quasi-optimality for the \emph{data at hand}.
-The potential benefit is that the latter quasi-optimality might be realizable for smaller $Y^\delta$.
+The potential benefit is that the latter kind of quasi-optimality might be realizable for smaller $Y^\delta$.

 As a preparation, first we show that $\|u-E_X^\delta u^\delta\|_{X,\delta} \lesssim \inf_{\bar{u}^\delta \in X^\delta} \|u-E_X^\delta \bar{u}^\delta\|_{X}$ whenever $X^\delta \subset Y^\delta$.

 \begin{theorem} With $C_1:=1+\tfrac{1}{m_S}\Big(1+\sqrt{(1+L_A^2)(1 + \frac{1}{m_A^2})}\, \Big)$, for $X^\delta \subset Y^\delta$ it holds that